zaibazhar/advanceSCSS/SCSS.md

 ## Extending selectors

-SCSS allows [extending selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extend) by combining them in the CSS output.
-Interestingly, while the mechanism is (obviously) very different, the semantics of `@extend` are very analogous to traditional object-oriented languages such as Java:
+SCSS allows [extending selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extend), by copying and combining selectors in the CSS output.
+Interestingly, while the mechanism is (obviously) very different, the semantics of `@extend` are quite analogous to traditional object-oriented programming languages (such as Java & whatnot):
 ```scss
 .animal {
     background: gray;